wissalcodes/Scientific-Articles-Search-Engine/README.md

 # Scientific Articles Search Engine

+## Contribution guidelines

+  ### - create a branch for each section
+  ### - branches will follow the naming convention ```<member name>/<feature or section name> ```
+        example: wissal/authentication
+  ### - try to provide meaningfull commit messages
+        example: added an api route for user credentials
+  ### - open a Pull Request after finishing a section or feature

+  ## *!!!
+NEVER PUSH TO MAIN OR AUTOMATICALLY MERGE YOUR BRANCH TO MAIN, EVEN IF YOUR BRANCH CAN BE AUTOMATICALLY MERGED !!!*

 ## Description

 This project is a web application designed to search scientific articles using a set of keywords